dev-bootcamp-2019/final-project-akp18/README.md

 1. Login as Market Owner.This will be the default address that was used to deploy the contract.
 ![image](https://user-images.githubusercontent.com/43038291/51078582-dd88da00-167c-11e9-9f3c-e130cc8cf984.png)
-2. Add a new Admin.
+2. Add a new Admin address.
 Enter the address of market admin and click Add.
 3. Login as Admin.
 Switch account using MetaMask plugin.
 ![image](https://user-images.githubusercontent.com/43038291/51078597-3193be80-167d-11e9-98ad-689d772c0e3c.png)
-4. Add a new Store Owners
+4. Add a new Store Owner to the market place.
-5. Login as Store Owner
+5. Switch account (using MetaMask) again and now login as Store Owner
-6. Add a new Store Front
+6. Add a new Store Front by enteering the name of the store.
 ![image](https://user-images.githubusercontent.com/43038291/51078688-132ec280-167f-11e9-81fe-5a57d7c9fbed.png)
-7. Login as Admin
+7. Switch account (using MetaMask) again and login as Admin
-8. Approve pending Store Fronts
+8. Approve pending Store Fronts by entering the store number (e.g. 0, 1, 2..).
 ![image](https://user-images.githubusercontent.com/43038291/51078677-d5ca3500-167e-11e9-88e5-a673be773755.png)
-9. Login as Store Owner
+9. Switch account (using MetaMask) again and login as Store Owner
 ![image](https://user-images.githubusercontent.com/43038291/51078644-59375680-167e-11e9-8133-8f8e33defc6c.png)
 ![image](https://user-images.githubusercontent.com/43038291/51078647-5d637400-167e-11e9-84c9-99f69acb79b3.png)
-10. Add new Products
+10. Add new Products.
+Please note that you can only manage store fronts that have been approved by market admin.
-11. Update an existing Product
+11. Update an existing Product.
-12. Remove an existing Product
+12. Remove an existing Product.
-13. Login as Shopper
+13. Switch account (using MetaMask) again and login as Shopper
 ![image](https://user-images.githubusercontent.com/43038291/51078656-85eb6e00-167e-11e9-8064-24c5ed59c52e.png)
-14. Browse all Store Fronts
+14. Browse different Store Fronts.
+You will have to click on the Load Products button once you select a store front from the Approved Store Front drop-down menu.
 ![image](https://user-images.githubusercontent.com/43038291/51078663-9e5b8880-167e-11e9-83cb-6a07876bfc82.png)
-15. Buy a Product
+15. Buy a Product by selecting the SKU of the product that you want to buy.
-16. Login as Store Owner
+16. Switch account (using MetaMask) again and login as Store Owner.
 ![image](https://user-images.githubusercontent.com/43038291/51078667-a61b2d00-167e-11e9-851c-c1800fd39238.png)
-17. Withdraw collected amount
+17. Withdraw collected amount.
+Refresh the page to see the updated balance in the page header.
-18. Login as Owner
+18. Switch account (using MetaMask) again.
+Login as Owner.
 19. Stop Market Place in case of emergency
 ![image](https://user-images.githubusercontent.com/43038291/51078675-cba83680-167e-11e9-9716-1ba0c03a7fbe.png)